-Now we know how SSDs work, and how individual cells can and will degrade over time and with use.
-But still, we want to know how long the entire SSD will last before it dies.
+Now that we know how SSDs work, and how individual cells can and will degrade over time and with use.
+Still, we want to know how long the entire SSD will last before it dies.

 There are many factors that contribute to the rate of cell degradation within an SSD, but the biggest factor is something called TBW, or total bytes written.